ekw’í7tl doula collective

 What is a doula?

-Doula is a term for a birth companion or birth coach who provides physical/mental/emotional/spiritual support to pregnant people and their families.
-This package of care usually includes one visit during pregnancy, continuous support during birth, and one visit after your baby is born.
-A doula is a great addition to a Midwife or Doctor care because we are able to provide continuous birthing support starting in early labour.
+Doula is a term for a birth companion who provides physical/mental/emotional/spiritual support to pregnant people and their families.
+This package of care usually includes at least one visit during pregnancy, continuous support during birth, and at least one visit after your baby is born.
+A doula is a great addition to a Midwife or Doctor care because we are able to provide continuous childbirth support starting in early labour, and at-home care in the early postpartum period.
 Traditionally, our communities had many of these birth aunties readily available and a doula is a great way to provide this ancient practice in modern times when we may not always have access to our support systems.

 To contact us, please email firstname.lastname@example.org